How To Budget for 2021…and Beyond with Financial Confidence

-Identify areas you want to learn more about, like purchasing a home or saving for retirement, and set goals to educate yourself on those topics using interactive tools like WSFS iQ.
+Identify areas you want to learn more about, like purchasing a home or saving for retirement, and set goals to educate yourself on those topics.

 The most important thing when it comes to your finances and budgeting is to remember to live within your means.
 If you feel you need a little more help, consulting with a trusted financial planner or advisor is a great way to develop your financial plan.

 Bob Juliano is Vice President, Director of Corporate Giving & Financial Literacy at WSFS Bank.
 He is a financial education expert for the Bank and has taught K-12 financial literacy to thousands of children.